Staged Update

 Trigger Staged Rollouts

 UpdateRun resources execute strategies for specific rollouts.
-Both scopes follow the same pattern with three required parameters:
+Both scopes follow the same pattern:

 Cluster-scoped example: